ujwalthote/CraftsBeer/README.md

 # CraftsBeer
-Prototype developed for hackerearth contest
+Prototype developed for hackerearth contest<br>
-Aim : To develop a e-commerce Android app solution for a beer shop Following are the screenshots of the prototype
+Aim : To develop a e-commerce Android app solution for a beer shop<br>
+Following are the screenshots of the prototype <br>